Frequently Asked Questions

 - digital devices that have a power consumption not exceeding 6 nW

 - battery operated digital devices in which both the highest frequency used/generated is less than 1.705 MHz

 What is FCC Part 18?

-FCC Part 18 outlines the US emissions requirements for Industrial, Scientific and Medical (ISM) devices.
-The Federal Communications Commission regulates ISM equipment in order to prevent harmful interference to authorized radio communication services.
+FCC Part 18 outlines the US emissions requirements for Industrial, Scientific, and Medical (ISM) devices.
+The Federal Communications Commission regulates ISM equipment to prevent harmful interference to authorized radio communication services.
 For medical devices, the FDA requires Part 18 and additional Immunity requirements for their approval process.
 Typically, the FDA accepts testing to EN 60601-1-2 as an alternative to Part 18 due to only minor differences between the standards.

 How do I know if I need an FCC logo on my product?